What is your mission statement?

 Would the Foundation pay for 100 percent of a program’s costs?

 Typically, no. We prefer to be one of several different sources of revenue.
 An application is strengthened by seeking multiple sources of support as this is a key indicator of sustainability.

 Is there a limit on the duration or size of a grant award?

 Yes.
-Grants are limited in scope and duration based on the parameters of each specific priority area and grant opportunity.
+Grants are limited in scope and duration based on the parameters of each specific grant opportunity.
 Please refer to the available grants information for specific guidelines.

 Does the Foundation invest in existing programs or just new or expanding programs?